-In 2019-2020 the school SEN budget was used to provide support and resources for pupils identified through the Code of Practice as requiring intervention additional to and different from the usual differentiated curriculum.
+In 2020-2021 the school SEN budget was used to provide support and resources for pupils identified through the Code of Practice as requiring intervention additional to and different from the usual differentiated curriculum.
 This funding was also used to provide pupils with support from external professionals.
 The school also received additional funding from the LA for some individual pupils who are the subject of an Education Health Care Plan.
 This allowed for further provision to be made for these pupils.
-For example, adaptation of work, 1:1 support, specialist equipment.
+For example, adaptation of work, 1:1 support, specialist equipment 1:1 remote learning.